oclipa/reactjs-cheat-sheet/README.md

    * Enables use of PropTypes for validation of properties
 * `npm install radium`
    * Uses an HOC that can be used to style components.
-   * Requires pseudo-CSS for inline CSS (the same as standard react).
+   * Requires pseudo-CSS for inline CSS (the same as standard React).
 * `npm install styled-components`
    * Uses tagged template literals to style components.
    * Allows inline CSS to be specified as normal (rather than in the pseudo-CSS required by standard React or Radium).